rubyforgood/pet-rescue/README.md

 * Active Admin (Admin dashboard to easily verify new staff)
 * Geocoder (Generate coordinates from adopter location for successes map)
 * aws-sdk-s3 (integration with AWS to use image buckets)
+* hotwired / Stimulus
+* cloud66 and azure

 ### Local Setup